 Repetitive Detailed Inspections and Related Investigative and Corrective Actions

-(f) Perform a detailed inspection for cracking of the crease beam and adjacent intercostals, stringers, frames, and skin panels at the applicable initial and repetitive compliance times specified in Table 1 of paragraph 1.E., “Compliance,” of Boeing Alert Service Bulletin 747-53A2591, dated April 6, 2006; except, where the alert service bulletin specifies an initial compliance time after the date on the alert service bulletin, this AD requires compliance within the specified compliance time after the effective date of this AD.
+(f) Perform a detailed inspection for cracking of the crease beam and adjacent intercostals, stringers, frames, and skin panels at the applicable initial and repetitive compliance times specified in Table 1 of paragraph 1.E., “Compliance,” of the service bulletin; except, where the service bulletin specifies an initial compliance time after the date on the service bulletin, this AD requires compliance within the specified compliance time after the effective date of this AD.
 Do all applicable related investigative and corrective actions before further flight if any cracking is found.
-Do all applicable actions in accordance with the Accomplishment Instructions of the alert service bulletin, except as provided by paragraphs (f)(1) and (f)(2) of this AD.
+Do all applicable actions in and in accordance with the Accomplishment Instructions of the service bulletin, except as provided by paragraphs (f)(1) and (f)(2) of this AD.

 Alternative Methods of Compliance (AMOCs)